MiroslavRepka/killCatcher/README.md

 }
 ```

 Lastly, do not forget to define `terminationGracePeriodSeconds` in you manifest file.
+By default, its set to `30s`, however, this might not suit your needs.
 Example can be found [here](test/pod.yaml).